Peter-Stewart/Peter-Stewart.github.io/_posts/2022-05-19-gaussian-process-occupancy-tutorial.md

 There are a variety of ways that we could include this spatial autocorrelation in our model.
 One really cool way is to use **Gaussian process regression.**

-The theory behind Gaussian process regression is already covered by [Statistical Rethinking]([Statistical Rethinking 2022 Lecture 16 - Gaussian Processes - YouTube](https://www.youtube.com/watch?v=PIuqxOBJqLU&ab_channel=RichardMcElreath)), as well as [this case study](https://betanalpha.github.io/assets/case_studies/gaussian_processes.html) and the [Stan Users' guide]([10.1 Gaussian process regression | Stan User’s Guide](https://mc-stan.org/docs/2_29/stan-users-guide/gaussian-process-regression.html)).
+The theory behind Gaussian process regression is already covered by [Statistical Rethinking](https://www.youtube.com/watch?v=PIuqxOBJqLU&ab_channel=RichardMcElreath), as well as [this case study](https://betanalpha.github.io/assets/case_studies/gaussian_processes.html) and the [Stan Users' guide](https://mc-stan.org/docs/2_29/stan-users-guide/gaussian-process-regression.html).
 For this reason, I'm just going to give a quick overview here so that our extensions to the occupancy model make sense.

 Remember that the essential idea is that **sites which are closer tend to be more similar**.
 A natural way to express this idea is by having a function to link the covariance between a pair of sites (we'll index these $i$ and $j$) to the distance between them.
 This function is usually called a **kernel function**, and one example is: